 While the vast majority of English MA students will graduate in May, it is possible to submit a thesis and graduate any month of the year except for June.

-Students must submit the finished thesis to the Academic Coordinator only after it has been approved and signed by the thesis mentor.
+Students must submit the finished thesis to the Academic Adminstrator only after it has been approved and signed by the thesis mentor.
 The Director of Graduate Studies will not read theses that have not been thoroughly and finally corrected, revised, and approved by the thesis mentor.

 After you have completed a final revision: